Introduction

 Worse with Age

-Here's the thing, though.
-It's not just about being sick in the stomach; it's about how these health issues spiral.
-The constant stress from bickering isn't just unpleasant; it's a slow poison for your relationship and your well-being.
+It’s not just about being sick in the stomach; it’s about how these health issues spiral.
+The constant stress from bickering isn’t just unpleasant; it’s a slow poison for your relationship and your well-being.
 Older couples, in particular, could be at higher risk of these health problems due to the cumulative effects of years of bickering.

 Learning to Fight Better

-Remember, it's not just about avoiding a headache—it's about safeguarding your health and your marriage from the fallout of constant bickering.
-So, next time you feel those heated arguments brewing, maybe take a breather, reassess, and consider the bigger picture—your well-being might just thank you for it!
+Remember, it’s not just about avoiding a headache—it’s about safeguarding your health and your marriage from the fallout of constant bickering.
+So, next time you feel those heated arguments brewing, maybe take a breather, reassess, and consider the bigger picture—your well-being might thank you for it!

 Closing Thoughts

-So, as we navigate the ups and downs of marriage, it's worth pondering the weight of our disagreements.
+So, as we navigate the ups and downs of marriage, it’s worth pondering the weight of our disagreements.
 The implications extend beyond the emotional strain; they tap into our physical health and well-being.
-Perhaps it's time to rethink the way we approach those familiar tiffs and recognize their broader impact.
-Whether it's toning down the arguments, seeking professional guidance, or simply taking a step back when things heat up, safeguarding our relationships might just be synonymous with safeguarding our health.
-After all, a harmonious partnership isn't just about peaceful coexistence; it might be the cornerstone of a healthier, happier life together.
+Perhaps it’s time to rethink how we approach those familiar tiffs and recognize their broader impact.
+Whether it’s toning down the arguments, seeking professional guidance, or simply taking a step back when things heat up, safeguarding our relationships might just be synonymous with safeguarding our health.
+After all, a harmonious partnership isn’t just about peaceful coexistence; it might be the cornerstone of a healthier, happier life together.

 Revised 12/2/2023